mozilla/addons-server/docs/topics/api/auth.rst

     This is a `standard JWT claim`_ indicating the *expiration time*.
 It should be a Unix epoch timestamp in UTC time and must be **no longer than five minutes** past the issued at time.

-     .. versionchanged:: 2016-10-06

-        We increased the expiration time from 60 seconds to five minutes to workaround support for large and slow uploads.

 .. note::